 Personnel

 Soliciting of funds from ESBOCES personnel by persons or organizations representing public or private organizations is prohibited.
-The District Superintendent and Chief Operating Officer or designee have the authority to make exceptions to this policy in cases where solicitation is considered to be in ESBOCES best interest.
+The District Superintendent and Chief Operating Officer or designee have the authority to make exceptions to this policy in cases where solicitation is considered to be in ESBOCES’ best interest.
 The Board will be notified of these instances.

 Distribution of information about worthwhile local charities may be made through the Office of the District Superintendent/Chief Operating Officer as a service to ESBOCES personnel.